Trails

 Cliffhanger

 8 This trail is the only vehicle route onto Amasa Back, a rather high isolated area bounded by Kane Springs Canyon, Hurrah Pass, Jackson Hole, and a big loop of the Colorado River.
 If Kane Creek is full the crossing can become impassable.
-The views, however, are unusual and spectacular all the way up more...
+The views, however, are unusual and spectacular all the way more...

 Copper Ridge